Vision is THE most important sense for humans. Most of the information we get is through vision

 Increase and decrease interleaved patterns, they flip their outputs, quite easily.

 If you have surround, then they both spike, but a little bit less.
+You can track if a ganglion cell is on center or off center.
 This is probably useful to detect movements in the sides, probably good to detect edges of the image, useful for the V1 pathways in vision, see Architecture of the Brain, see paper from olshausen and Field, (Olshausen & Field 1996).

 Pathways